If you're looking to sell products internationally o

 2. eBay

-eBay is the second largest US internal marketplace.
-While it doesn’t have as big of an audience as Amazon, this could work in your favor if you’re selling niche products that cater to the type of audience who frequents eBay as their go-to marketplace.
-For example, eBay’s strongest demographics are shoppers between 35 and 49 years old.
+eBay is the second largest US international marketplace.
+While it doesn't have as big of an audience as Amazon, it still has 134 million active buyers on the platform.
+This could work in your favor if you're selling niche products that cater to the type of audience who frequents eBay as their go-to marketplace.

 One of the perks of eBay is lower fees in comparison to other international marketplaces, making the platform an appealing choice for entrepreneurs on a budget. eBay's fees generally average about 10% to 15% of your total sales value.

-Unlike some international marketplaces, Fruggo doesn’t charge a monthly fee to use the platform.
-Just pay whenever you make a sale.
-And as a UK-based marketplace, it has built-in tools to ensure you’re always paid in your own currency, as well as features to help you manage other costs, like VAT.
+Unlike some international marketplaces, Fruugo doesn't charge a monthly fee to use the platform.
+You only pay whenever you make a sale.
+And as a UK-based marketplace, it has built-in tools to ensure you're always paid in your own currency, as well as features to help you manage other costs, like VAT.

 4. Cdiscount